 |HOME | THIS MOUNT : INSPIRATION : MINISTRIES : STUDY TOOLS : CONTACTS|

-The Mount Horeb Baptist Church, which was founded in 1870, has been led by eleven different Pastors of mention: William Gresham, James Holmes, Madison Lewis, Randolph V. Peyton, Alfred.
-J. Tyler, Marzy V. Morris, J.T.
-Clark, Charles H. Fox, Gregory Trueheart, Delmas U. Cooper and Harry B. Sampson, III.
+Mount Horeb Baptist Church, founded in 1870, in Washington, District of Columbia.
+It has been led by eleven pastors of mention: William Gresham, James Holmes, Madison Lewis, Randolph V. Peyton, Alfred J. Tyler, Marzy V. Morris, J.T.
+Clark, Charles H. Fox, Gregory Trueheart, Delmas U. Cooper, and our current pastor, Reverend Dr. Harry B. Sampson, III.

-The Reverend William Gresham and James Holmes, a small group of Christians who had been members of the Vermont Avenue Baptist Church, began to hold prayer meetings at 203 Warren Street, N.E.
-Worship services were held there for nine years.
-As the membership grew, church officials recognized the need for a larger place of worship and began to formulate plans to build a church.
+In 1870, under the pastoral leadership of Reverends William Gresham and James Holmes, a small group of members formerly of the Fifth Baptist Church of Washington, DC (now Vermont Avenue Baptist Church) began to hold prayer meetings at 203 Warren Street, N.E.
+Worship services were continued there for nine years.
+As membership grew, church officials recognized the need for a larger place of worship and began to formulate plans to build a church.

-Reverend Madison Lewis, the third pastor of Mt.
-Horeb was installed in 1879.
-During his pastorate, an agreement was reached with Mr. John Taplett, to erect a church building.
-The building at 217 - l6th Street, N.E. was built and Mount Horeb Baptist Church was incorporated on August 31, 1880.
-In that same year, a few members left Mt.
-Horeb and organized the Israel Baptist Church, now located at 1251 Saratoga Avenue, N. E. Reverend Lewis' pastorate ended in 1885.
+Reverend Madison Lewis, the third pastor of Mount Horeb was installed in 1879.
+During his pastorate, an agreement was reached with black businessman, Mr. John Taplett, to erect a church building at 217 - 16th Street, N.E., between B and C streets.
+Mount Horeb Baptist Church was incorporated August 31, 1880.
+In that same year, a few members left to organize Israel Baptist Church of Washington, DC.
+Reverend Lewis' pastorate ended in 1885.

-Following Pastor Peyton, Reverend Alfred J. Tyler (1902-1903), Rev. Marzy V. Morris (1904), and Reverend J. T. Clark (1904Ė1916) served as pastors of Mt Horeb.
-During the pastorate of Reverend Clark, the Senior Choir under the direction of Mr. George Gaskins and accompanied by Mrs. Mamie Monroe, was rated the most outstanding church choir in the District of Columbia.
-It was also during this time that Mt.
-Horeb gave birth to another church ministry when a group of members were led to organize Peace Baptist Church, located at 712 -18th Street, N.E.
-Reverend Clark passed in 1916 and Mt.
-Horeb was without a pastor until the early months of 1918.
+Reverends Alfred J. Tyler (1902-1903), Marzy V. Morris (1904), and J. T. Clark (1904–1916) served as the fifth, sixth, and seventh pastors of Mount Horeb.
+During the pastorate of Reverend Clark, the Senior Choir under the direction of Mr. George Gaskins and accompanied by Mrs. Mamie Monroe, was rated the most outstanding church choir in DC.
+During this time, a group of Mount Horeb members were led to organize Peace Baptist Church, located at 712 -18th Street, N.E.
+Reverend Clark passed in 1916, leaving Mount Horeb without a pastor until the early months of 1918.

 HOMEE | THIS MOUNT : INSPIRATION : MINISTRIES : STUDY TOOLS : CONTACTS